TokenPose: Learning Keypoint Tokens for Human Pose Estimation: Experiments

 Specifically, we show top-$2$ constraints of some typical keypoints based on the final self-attention layer in Table~\ref{tab:keycue}.
 In particular, we observe that the top-$2$ constraints tends to be the \emph{adjacent} and \emph{symmetric constraint} of the target keypoint, which also conforms to the human visual system.
 For instance, predicting the \emph{right wrist} mostly focuses on the constraints from the \emph{right elbow} and \emph{left wrist}, corresponding to its \emph{adjacent} and \emph{symmetric constraints} respectively.

-\paragraph{Keypoint tokens learn prior knowledge from data.} In the proposed TokenPose, the input \verb|[keypoint]| tokens\footnote{It means the original keypoint tokens which are taken as input to the first Transformer layer.} are totally learnable parameters, which receive no direct information from images but are optimized by gradient backward.
+\paragraph{Keypoint tokens learn prior knowledge from data.} In proposed TokenPose, the input \verb|[keypoint]| tokens which are taken as input to the first Transformer layer are totally learnable parameters.
 Such knowledge is related to the bias from the whole training dataset but independent of any specific image.
 During inference it will be exploited to facilitate the model to decode visual information from a concrete image and further make predictions.

-We point out that such \verb|[keypoint]| tokens act like the object queries in DETR~\cite{detr}, in which each query slot finally has learned prior preference from data to specialize on certain areas and box sizes.
-In our settings, the input \verb|[keypoint]| tokens learn the statistical relevance between keypoints from the dataset, serving as prior knowledge.
+We point out that such \verb|[keypoint]| tokens act like object queries in DETR~\cite{detr}, in which each query slot finally has learned prior preference from data to specialize on certain areas and box sizes.
+In our settings, the input \verb|[keypoint]| tokens learn statistical relevance between keypoints from the dataset, serving as prior knowledge.

 To show what information is encoded in these input keypoint tokens, we calculate the inner product matrix of them.
 After being scaled and normalized, the matrix is visualized in Figure~\ref{fig:prior}.
 We can see that one tends to be highly similar to its symmetric keypoints or adjacent keypoints.
 For instance, \emph{left hip} is mostly related to \emph{right hip} and \emph{left shoulder} with similarity score $0.104$ and $0.054$ respectively.
 Such finding conforms to our common sense and reveals what the model learns.
 We also notice there is a work~\cite{Tang_2019_CVPR} which analyzes the statistic distributions between joints by computing the mutual information from MPII dataset annotation.
 In contrast, our model is able to automatically learn prior knowledge from training data and explicitly encode it in the input \verb|[keypoint]| tokens.